Bearing Failure in Bare Shaft Centrifugal Pumps: Warning Signs & Proven Solutions

 • Bearings wear prematurely

-4. Mechanical Seal Failure (Major Cause)
+4. Mechanical Seal Failure

 When a mechanical seal fails:

-• Fluid leaks into the bearing housing
+• Fluid enters the bearing housing

-• Grease is washed out
+• Grease is washed away

-5. Contamination (Water, Dirt, Dust)
+5. Contamination from Water, Dirt, or Dust

-Foreign material entering the bearing causes:
+Foreign material entering the bearing housing can quickly damage the bearings.

 • Abrasive wear